djmorris7/djmorris7.github.io/_pages/professional_work.md

 classes: wide
 ---

 Here you can find the professional work I have done.
 This page focuses on projects I've been a part of that were not directly related to my MPhil or PhD projects.
+Teaching related work can be found [here](/teaching/).

 ## Research assistant